 Franz Kafka

-Kafka in 1923 Franz Kafka, ; ; ; in Czech, he was sometimes called František Kafka.}} (3 July 1883 – 3 June 1924) was a novelist and writer from Prague who was Jewish, Austrian, and Czech and wrote in German.
-He is widely regarded as a major figure of 20th-century literature.
-His work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
-It has been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
+Kafka in 1923 Franz Kafka, ; ; ; in Czech, he was sometimes called František Kafka.}} (3 July 1883 – 3 June 1924) was a German language Jewish Czech writer and novelist born in Prague, in the Austro-Hungarian Empire.
+Widely regarded as a major figure of 20th-century literature, his work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+The term ''Kafkaesque'' has entered the lexicon to describe situations like those depicted in his writings.
 His best-known works include the novella ''The Metamorphosis'' (1915) and the novels ''The Trial'' (1924) and ''The Castle'' (1926).
-The term ''Kafkaesque'' has entered the English lexicon to describe bizarre situations like those depicted in his writing.

 Showing 1 - 20 results of 36 for search 'Kafka, Franz 1883-1924'